 So, let’s sum up all the parts to see the approximate total cost of developing an app.
 If consider the average rate mentioned earlier, building a precision agriculture app like Planet Labs with fundamental MVP features will cost you $84,000 – $132,000.
 But still, this is an approximate cost that may depend on various project conditions.

 The promise of innovation in agriculture is becoming more and more clear as it completely redefines the modern outlook of the industry.

-Though challenging, creating a precision agriculture platform like Planet Labs helps meet both the demands of agricultural businesses and the growing food need for a growing population.
+Though challenging, creating precision agriculture technology like Planet Labs helps meet the needs of agribusiness and the growing food needs of a growing population.
 And it’s not only the satellite imagery that makes precision agriculture work!